piotrwicijowski/secret-santa/03_azure_functions/README.md

 ## Development Time!

 Now the journey begins!
-In the code, create an empty asynchronous function, let’s call it "ProcessSearch".
+In the code of your Azure Function, create an empty asynchronous function, let’s call it "ProcessSearch".

 ```cs
 private static async Task<string> ProcessSearch(string searchTerm, ILogger log)